Multi-dimensional arrays#

 Non-scalar broadcasting is not currently supported.

-New in version 2013.1.
+Added in version 2013.1.

-- setitem(subscript, value, queue=None, wait_for=None)[source]#
+- setitem(subscript, value, queue=None, wait_for=None)[source]¶

 Like